osisoft/Client-Failover-Service/content/configuration/certificate-management.md

 1. Delete the existing public certificate (with the CRT extension) from the Certificates folder.

-2. Convert the CA-issued certificate to a public with a CRT extension and the certificate's private key to a file with a KEY extension. <br><br> **Note:** The CRT and KEY files must be in PEM format and share a common file name (e.g., MyCertificate.crt and MyCertificate.key).
+2. Convert the CA-issued certificate to a public file with a CRT extension and the certificate's private key to a file with a KEY extension. <br><br> **Note:** The CRT and KEY files must be in PEM format and share a common file name (e.g., MyCertificate.crt and MyCertificate.key).
+The KEY file must not be password-protected.

 3. Stop the service.